Paul grew up on a small dairy located in both Walworth and Racine County. He went to Burlington High school in the late 1950s.

 In 1949, the school had 52 freshmen, 50 sophomores, 27 juniors, and 30 seniors.

 The ag school was special because it demanded that its students maintain a work ethic, community service, and respect and honor.
-Continuing education and education through experience and study was also emphasized.
+Continuing education and education through experience and study were also emphasized.

-Students who lived in the dormitory were responsible for cleaning their own rooms. a typical day saw the students rising with a bell at 6:30, going to breakfast at 7:15, and heading to class at 8:00.
+Students who lived in the dormitory were responsible for cleaning their rooms.
+A typical day saw the students rising with a bell at 6:30, going to breakfast at 7:15, and heading to class at 8:00.
 Lights out were at 10:00.

 The Racine County School of Agriculture and Domestic Economy closed in 1959 because the county could no longer afford to pay for it.

 Racine County Agricultural School Football Team 1949